What happens if I have to skip a premium?

 It’s a feature we quite like, which is why it’s part of all Sanlam Indie policies.

 So, how do most insurers handle skipped premiums?

-Once upon a time your Pops got life insurance (Go Pops!) so there’d be cash for you guys if something happened to him (perhaps on that 25 km journey in the snow?).
-One month, your Pops’ brother-in-law got a really bad (man) flu and was struggling to cover his medical bills, so your Pops gave him some cash to help out (legend).
-Thing is, this meant your Pops was a bit short on cash himself and couldn’t afford to pay that month’s insurance premium.
-His insurer at the time (let’s call ‘em Old-School Insurance.com) made sure they got that missed premium the very next month by debiting DOUBLE the premium amount from his bank account.
-But, your Pops didn’t have money enough to cover TWICE the premium (duh), so the debit order bounced and, just like that, his policy was cancelled and he (and also you guys) was no longer covered.
+Once upon a time your Oupa got life insurance and paid his premium for many years so there’d be cash for you guys if something happened to him.
+One month, your Oupa's brother-in-law got into some trouble and was struggling to cover his bills, so your Oupa gave him some cash to help out.
+Thing is, this meant your oupa was a bit short on cash himself and couldn’t afford to pay that month’s insurance premium.
+His insurer at the time (let’s call 'em Old-School-Insurance) made sure they got that missed premium the very next month by debiting DOUBLE the premium amount from his bank account.
+But, your Oupa didn’t have money enough to cover TWICE the premium, so the debit order bounced and, just like that, his policy was cancelled and he (and also you guys) was no longer covered.

 Talk about kicking a guy when he’s down. 😩